pulibrary/princeton_ansible/roles/lib_sftp/AUTH_FLOW.md

 transfer accounts are therefore listed explicitly, alongside `pulsys` and the deploy user so the role can never lock out administrative access.

-**Password and keyboard-interactive are separate methods.** An interactive `ssh` client quietly uses either, so a successful human login proves nothing about an automated one.
-Alma drives transfers with a Java library that may negotiate only one of the two, and Rocky's stock `50-redhat.conf` ships `ChallengeResponseAuthentication no`, which disables keyboard-interactive host-wide.
-Both are enabled for these accounts so neither choice fails.
+**Password and keyboard-interactive are separate methods.** Where a password is still in use, both are enabled.
+An interactive `ssh` client quietly uses either, so a successful human login proves nothing about an automated one: Alma drives transfers with a Java library that may negotiate only one, and Rocky's stock `50-redhat.conf` ships `ChallengeResponseAuthentication no`, which disables keyboard-interactive host-wide.

+**Keys live outside the accounts' homes.** These are directory accounts whose home is only created on first login, so a key kept in the home could not be read on the very first connection.
+They go in a root-owned `/etc/ssh/authorized_keys.d/%u` instead.
+The default location is kept **first** in `AuthorizedKeysFile`: replacing it rather than adding to it would lock out every account that does keep a key in its own home, `pulsys` included.

 How the roles combine
 ---------------------